aibhleog/aibhleog.github.io/README.md

 For anyone looking to find amazing phone/tablet/computer-compatible templates that are clean and well-designed (and also allow you to tweak every little thing), check out [HTML5UP](html5up.net).  [@ajlkn](http://twitter.com/ajlkn), the creator of these sites, is wonderfully talented and has provided these resources for FREE.

-Will eventually move to taylorhutchison.space (that URL currently forwards here).
+May eventually move to taylorhutchison.space (that URL currently forwards here).